alex/what-happens-when/README.rst

 performed, as well as modify the page or its layout, causing another round of page rendering and painting.

+It's worth noting that not all JavaScript code is executed immediately after rendering.
+Some code may be deferred or asynchronously loaded, meaning it is loaded and executed after the initial rendering of the page has completed.
+This approach can improve page load times and overall performance, as it allows the browser to focus on rendering the page's visible content first before loading and executing additional scripts.
+However, it's important to use this approach judiciously, as it can still impact the page's performance if not implemented correctly.

 .. _`Creative Commons Zero`: https://creativecommons.org/publicdomain/zero/1.0/
 .. _`"CSS lexical and syntax grammar"`: http://www.w3.org/TR/CSS2/grammar.html
 .. _`Punycode`: https://en.wikipedia.org/wiki/Punycode